Why I don't like useState

 I will cover the issues I see repeatedly, why they’re so confusing, and some possible remedies.

-NOTE: This post assumes familiarity with React and React hooks.
+Note: This post assumes familiarity with React and React hooks.

 How state works